Cecil Taylor remembered. A BBC News NI chief who kept his head and steadied the nerves of colleagues under attack throughout the Troubles.

 Although rooted in local life Cecil had a firm grasp of editorial independence.
 This was vigorously tested when BBC journalists from London arrived in force to cast cold eyes on “John Bull’s political slum.”
 As violence increased and pressures on the media and the BBC in particular began to mount, Cecil’s greatest characteristics came to the fore.
 Although not the most creative of minds, he had a stolidity and self confidence that helped steady nerves in the Belfast newsroom and in London HQ, coping with pressures that at times verged on civil war and revolution.
 For unionists, why was the BBC not behaving as the British Broadcasting Corporation and standing up for their cause?
 From nationalists came complaints of playing down army abuses, accepting anaesthetised versions of events and a failure of examine the root causes of violence, which they held to be Partition.

 These tensions were never to abate; indeed they increased and survive in amended form today.
 (Incidentally l wonder how society and the media would have coped if we had had 24 hour news and the Internet during the Troubles ).
 This is not the moment to rehearse the long and complicated story of the media during the Troubles or different views of impartiality and balance.
 But here is a flavour of one episode when the BBC came under extreme government pressure to reduce objective coverage which amounted to a frontal challenge to its independence.
-It’s known to many of us as the second Battle of Culloden, because it took place on the Culloden Hotel near Hollywood between BBC chiefs and the then Labour Secretary of State Roy Mason and other members of the establishment in 1976.
+It’s known to many of us as the second Battle of Culloden, because it took place in 1976, in the Culloden Hotel near Hollywood between BBC chiefs and the then Labour Secretary of State Roy Mason and other members of the establishment.
 A strong flavour of the meeting was given in the Guardian’s 2006 obituary for Jimmy Hawthorne, then BBCNI Controller and Cecil’s immediate boss.
 Cecil was the essential note taker whose testimony helped to shape the BBC’s response to government pressure to reduce coverage of IRA activity and ban interviews with them entirely.

 A pompous Labour politician, Mason called him “Jimmy boy” and told him: “Bloody gentlemen of the BBC think they are above criticism … Airey Neave and Margaret Thatcher have come to see me and we’re absolutely agreed that there should be no increase in your licence fee unless you put things right…” Thatcher was Conservative leader and Neave her Northern Ireland.